Metals

 - less dense

 Alloys contain atoms of different sizes which distorts the regular arrangement of atoms in metals.
-This makes it harder for layers to slide over each other.
+This makes it harder for layers to slide over each other, therefore making an alloy less malleable.

 Reactivity Series